Is it if or when we sin? What’s in a word?

 What they intend us to believe is that we all sin everyday, so it’s just a matter of time when we sin.
 But when we do, we have an advocate who perpetually gets our sins forgiven.
 This in essence is what they intend for us to believe.
 However, I will demonstrate the harm and the falseness of this claim through the principles of discerning truth.

 Here is what John says in the first part of 1John 2:1: “My little children, I am writing these things to you so that you may not sin“.

 It was John’s supreme intention in writing the letter of 1John to expose false doctrine that taught that Christians everywhere could sin without God having recourse against them.
 He understood very well, and taught that those who believe this false doctrine and continue in sin and, claim to be Christians, are the liars and the truth is not in them (1John 2:4)

 Escape from condemnation

-In fact, Paul goes further, and says that anyone who says that he promotes walking in sin will have just condemnation by God.
+And Paul goes further to say that anyone who says that he promotes walking in sin will have God’s just condemnation.
 (Read in context Rom 3:8)